jklim01/advent_of_code_2021/README.md

 2. `collect` into a result or option
     - when applying higher-order functions on iterators, if the `Err` or `None` variant is returned by the closure, it can be "collected" out
-    -  convenient when you want to have an early return from a function, but cannot return because the `Err` or `None` is found inside the closure
+    -  convenient when you want to stop and immediately return from a function, but cannot return because the `Err` or `None` variant is found inside the closure (the process terminates once `Err` is found)